 The burrito method was first used to finish lined yokes, but now it’s cropping up elsewhere.

-One of those upside down and inside out sewing processes which is difficult describe in words and untidy in diagrams, but fun once you know how.
+One of those upside down and inside out sewing processes in which there doesn’t seem to be any relation between what you’re doing and what you’re aiming for.
+Difficult describe in words and untidy in diagrams, but fun once you know how.

-This excellent video tutorial about making a yoke from SewUKnow at Sewing Arts Center makes it all clear.
+This excellent video tutorial about making a yoke from SewUKnow at Sewing Arts Center makes the basics all clear.

-In this video from Sew Liberated patterns, a burrito method is used to make a 2-layer dress bodice with combined neckline-armhole facing (finish the neckline first).
+In this video from Sew Liberated patterns, a burrito method is used to make a 2-layer sleeveless dress bodice.
+The same method can be used for sewing a combined neckline-armhole facing (finish the neckline first).

 While in this video by Nina Lee at Sewing Quarter it’s used for finishing a shawl collar, time 33.25-40.50 and 45.50-48.00.